Convergence analysis of a primal-dual optimization-by-continuation algorithm: Introduction

 From a technical perspective, the proof technique is somewhat different from the method used in \cite{Fest2023} (which treats the special case $\mu=0$ of problem (\ref{eq:problem})), as it relies here on the introduction of a variable metric.
 It is also different (more explicit) from the proof of convergence given in \cite{Condat2013} (for the case $\lambda_n=\lambda$ and $\mu_n=\mu$ fixed) which is based on a reduction to the Krasnosel'ski\v{\i}-Mann iteration theorem for averaged operators \cite{Dong2022,Ryu2022}.

 We also show how the proposed algorithm (\ref{eq:algorithm}) could be interpreted as the primal--dual method with inexact proximal evaluations proposed in \cite{Rasch2020}.

 Section~\ref{sec-trade-off-surface} discusses the properties of the so-called Pareto frontier attached to problem (\ref{eq:problem}).
 Section~\ref{sec-pd-alg} contains the derivation and proof of convergence of the primal-dual optimization-by-continuation algorithm (\ref{eq:algorithm}) and the relation to inexact proximal evaluations is discussed in Section~\ref{sec:inexact}.
-Section~\ref{sec:numerics} contains a numerical illustration of the proposed algorithm in the area of image reconstruction.
+Section~\ref{sec:numerics} contains two numerical illustrations of the proposed algorithm in the area of image reconstruction. \amendment{The Python code used for the numerical experiments is available online \cite{Loris2024b}.}

 Finally, we briefly introduce some definitions and notations used throughout the paper.
 We work with the set $\Gamma_0(\realr^d)$ of proper, convex and closed function defined on $\realr^d$.
 We shall make use of the Legendre-Fenchel conjugate of a function $f\in\Gamma_0(\realr^d)$ defined by